garaasst/chem/README.md

 # chemistry_app

-A new Flutter application.
+A trivia app for chemical equations

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was created using Flutter.

 A few resources to get you started if this is your first Flutter project: